Miyako jofu: Manufacturing process

 Once dried, individual fibers are twisted together by hand in a process called bunmi.
 These hand twisted strands are again wound even tighter into a more durable and uniform thread using a Japanese spinning wheel that sits on the floor.
 Manually joining the fibers together to produce enough thread for one roll of fabric can take over three months.

 A pattern drafted onto graph paper, known as izu, is used to determine the design and the dying process which is similar to ikat.
 The hand spun thread is bundled into groups and bound, either by hand or by a Kasuri Shimebara machine, in accordance with the design.
 The kasuri bounding method prevents selected areas of the thread from being exposed to dye, thus allowing weavers to create a pattern without relying on separate threads for different colors.
 The thread is typically dyed in an indigo bath multiple times until the desired color is achieved.

 After the thread has been dyed and dried out, it is woven on a loom.
 Because the ramie thread is very delicate, it is often set into the loom using one's fingernails or a needle-like device.
 Due to the fineness of the thread and the precision required to realize a kasuri design, a high skilled weaver can only create approximately 20 cm of fabric per day.
 A high quality piece of Miyako jofu could take up two to six months depending on the intricacy and length of the fabric.

 In the last stages, the woven fabric is washed and brushed with starch glue made from sweet potatoes.
 The fabric is then finished by placing it on a board and pounding it with a large mallet, polishing the fabric into its signature gloss.

+Uses

+The fabric is used to make kimono, and primarily worn in the summer.
+The fabric is so thin that it is often compared to the wings of the dragonfly.